Walter Hose

-Rear Admiral Walter Hose, CBE (2 October 1875 – 22 June 1965) was an officer of the Royal Navy (RN), the Royal Canadian Navy (RCN) and founder of the Royal Canadian Naval Volunteer Reserve (RCNVR).

-Along with Rear Admiral Charles Kingsmill, Walter Hose is known as the "Father of the Royal Canadian Navy".
+Rear-Admiral Walter Hose, CBE (2 October 1875 – 22 June 1965) was an officer of the Royal Navy (RN), the Royal Canadian Navy (RCN) and founder of the Royal Canadian Naval Volunteer Reserve (RCNVR).
+Along with Admiral Sir Charles Kingsmill, Hose is known as the "Father of the Royal Canadian Navy".

-Early career with the Royal Navy
+Early life and Royal Navy service

-Rear Admiral Hose was born on a ship in the Indian Ocean and joined the Royal Navy when he was 14.
+Rear Admiral Hose was the son of Anglican bishop George Frederick Hose, brother of Edward Shaw Hose and first cousin of Charles Hose.
+He was born on a ship in the Indian Ocean and joined the Royal Navy when he was 14.
 Assigned to HMS Britannia upon entering the service, Hose rose through the ranks and was promoted lieutenant on 31 December 1897 and commander on 31 December 1908.

 During these years he held six commands, including commanding gunboats in Asia and a torpedo gunboat with the Royal Navy Home Fleet.
 He also served in Canadian waters, including when in November 1902 he was appointed to HMS Charybdis, for training men of the Newfoundland R.N.R.

 He reached his pinnacle appointment in the Royal Navy as executive officer aboard HMS Cochrane in 1909; however finding advancement too slow he looked into joining the infant Canadian navy.